brianbaquiran/brianbaquiran.github.io/stories/notes-on-developing-python-packages/index.rst

 There are already applications and other libraries using our functions ``teaspoon``, ``knife`` and ``fork``::

-  # an app or module that uses our silverware module
+  # this is dinnertable.py, an app or module that uses our silverware module
   from silverware import teaspoon

   teaspoon()